-NO. In the United States, this process is for spiritual and ecclesiastical purposes only and has no effect whatsoever upon civil law.
+NO. In the United States, this process is for spiritual and ecclesiastical purposes only and has no effect on civil law whatsoever.
 This process pertains only to the internal governance of the Catholic Church.
 It does not affect anything that is determined by civil law in the divorce decree, such as division of property, legitimacy of children, child support, custody and visitation rights, etc.